-The Partnership is not subject to any externally imposed capital requirements and the Partnership did not change its approach to capital management during the period ended December 31, 2016.
+The Partnership is not subject to any externally imposed capital requirements and the Partnership did not change its approach to capital management for the year ended December 31, 2017.

-8. Segmented reporting
+10. Segmented reporting

-The Partnership operates in one geographic location (Surrey, British Columbia) and its sole business is to invest pursuant to the earn-in agreement with 1027110 in the Property.
+The Partnership operates in one geographic location (Surrey, British Columbia) and its sole business is to invest pursuant to the co-ownership agreement with 1027110 in the Property.